Ket Runtime Architecture

 Measurements

-Alike, the results of Samples, ExpValue, and QuantumState variables are only available after the quantum execution, and calling a function to read the result will trigger the quantum execution.
+Likewise, the results of Samples, ExpValue, and QuantumState variables are only available after the quantum execution, and calling a function to read the result will trigger the quantum execution.